-2: I heard that it is not allowed to hike from Jinshanling to Simatai, so I plan to hike Simatai on the first day and go to Jinshanling / Simatai West on the second day to see the sunrise.
+2: I heard that it is not allowed to hike from Jinshanling to Simatai, so I plan to walk Simatai on the first day and go to Jinshanling / Simatai West on the second day to see the sunrise.
 Is this possible?

-4: I know that the best trail is to start from Zhuanduokou pass and head to east five-window tower, leaving at the east gate of Jinshanling.
+4: I know that the best trail is to start from Zhuanduokou pass and head to the east five-window tower, leaving at the east gate of Jinshanling.
 How long would that hike be?

 5: Do I need a guide, or can I go on my own?

 Both ways are possible in Jinshanling / Simatai West hike.
-Visiting with tour guide you will learn about the culture and history of the place on a deeper level and from a local’s perspective.
-A guide is your personal resource.
+Visiting with a tour guide, you will learn about the culture and history of the place on a deeper level and from a local’s perspective.
+A guide is your resource.
 You will be able to ask as many questions as you want.
 However, the cost of tour guide hire is an additional expense, whether small or large.

 6: Is it safe to hike Jinshanling to Simatai West if it rains or snows?

 What is your mental checklist before you hike?
 What questions do you ask yourself before a day in the mountains?
 Do you agree or disagree with the answers above?
 What would you add?
-Hopefully this will answer everyone’s questions about Jinshanling to Simatai West hike.
+Hopefully, this will answer everyone’s questions about Jinshanling to Simatai West hike.